 The net result was a solid session of non-riveting PowerPoint presentations.
 But tedious as the PowerPoint slides were did they deflect the attention from a shareholder vote on the CEO’s £13 million pay?
 No. They did not.

 Investors in Dublin and around the world managed to survive the death by PowerPoint onslaught.
 They then voted against his massive remuneration.
 That must be some consolation for one of the ablest British businessmen who’s built WPP since 1986 into one of the world’s leading advertisers.
 Will some of the shareholders also join the anti-PowerPoint party from Switzerland?
 No, perhaps not.

 That’s advertising for you.
 Still, there are better examples that you can see.
 So, we can suggest this sweet results presentation from Tate & Lyle.

 When you are ready to boost your presentation skills you can always give us a call.
 Because we can show you how to avoid death by PowerPoint in your presentations.
-So, help yourself to make a difference with presentation training or coaching.
+So, help yourself to make a difference with some online training or face to face presentation training or coaching.

 OUR CONTACT DETAILS